dijeyimam/memorusha-academy-privacy-policy/index.md

   We do not knowingly collect personal data from children.

   ## Security
+  All local data is stored securely on your device.
   We encourage users to keep their device secure and updated.

   ## International Use